-Create a procedure to prohibit screenshots of secure text messages (note: most secure texting solutions natively prevent copy/paste, but they cannot prevent screenshots without an MDM solution).
+Create a procedure to prohibit screenshots of secure messages.
+(Note: Most secure solutions natively prevent copy/paste, but they cannot prevent screenshots without an MDM solution.)

-Create a procedure to prohibit the use of keyboard dictation for any messages containing protected health information (PHI).
-Note: if your secure texting solution uses the native keyboard, this is not a HIPAA-compliant workflow.
+Create a procedure to prohibit the use of keyboard dictation for any messages containing protected health information (PHI.)
+(Note: If your secure solution uses the native keyboard, this is not a HIPAA-compliant workflow.)

-Create a procedure to prevent the ability to attach images or video that contain PHI from the device’s camera roll.
-Instead, make it so users have to add attachments from the camera within the app when including PHI.
+Create a procedure to prevent the ability to attach images or videos that contain PHI from the device’s camera roll.
+Instead, make it so users must add attachments from the camera within the app when including PHI.
 Pictures in the camera roll can be unencrypted and unprotected if they aren’t managed by an MDM solution.